Student Resources and Policies

 These should be made out to the Colburn School.
 The Student ID Number and name should be written on the check or money order.
 Checks and money orders may be mailed in with the registration form (continuing students only), or may be submitted with the registration form in person at the Community School of Performing Arts Registration Office.
 A money order may be required if previous checks have resulted in non-sufficient funds.

-Payment by these credit cards may be made in person or by completing the appropriate credit card form.
+Payment by these credit cards may be made in person or by completing the appropriate payment authorization form or deferred payment plan agreement.

 Late Fees